 Under the law, you are only liable for 50% of the total repayment amount.
-And if you paid more than that, you’re not allowed to be charged additional fees.
+And if you paid more than that.
 But be prepared to pay extra interest if your car is damaged or has more miles on it than it was supposed to.

 The second way is to surrender your car voluntarily.
 In this case, you are effectively allowing the finance company to take the car back.
 The scheme is the same as if you were unable to pay.